marmelab/react-admin/docs/Architecture.md

 React-admin apps must integrate with existing backends, but there isn't any standard way to do so (or rather, there are too many standards to do so, e.g. REST, GraphQL, SOAP for data access).

 So react-admin uses the Adapter pattern to let developers plug their backends in.
-The idea is that react-admin defines an interface to interacts with data, authentication, and internationalization.
-You must provide an object that satisfies this interface.
-How that translates to actual HTTP calls is up to you.
+The idea is that react-admin defines an interface to interact with data, authentication, internationalization, and preferences storage.
+Developers must provide objects that satisfy these interfaces.
+How that translates to actual calls to an API is up to the developers.

 For instance, the interface for reading, editing and deleting data is the `dataProvider` interface: